UBCecohydro/Ecohydro.Arduino/mega-shield/README.md

 Pending changes
 - Add 2032 battery to BoM

+Rev 1.5
+- Add fiducials

+Rev 1.4
+- Reduced board size by 2mm to fit 10x10 economy pcb mfg

+Rev 1.3 - Changes made but not yet tested in production
 - Thermal, regulator gets hot when 5V @ 150mA

 Rev 1.2 - Changes made but not yet tested in production